DumbWareio/DumbCompose/README.md

    ```

 2. **Modify Configuration:**
-   - Create a .env file in the same directory as the compose file, or optionally rename env to .env and use that
+   - This is an entirely optional step, rename env to .env
-   - Add the following variables if you need to:
+   - Modify the following variables in .envx

   | Variable             | Default                   |
   |----------------------|---------------------------|